yasglobal/schema-for-article/readme.txt

 == Changelog ==

+= 0.2 =

+* Fixed Featured Image bug and add functionality to change the schema type.

 = 0.1 =

 * This is a fully functional version based on the idea of minimum viable product.